ronikurnia1/TalkToDoc/integrate.md

 ### 3.1 Update application code

-1. Use Visual Studio Code and open the source code you've cloned before
+1. Use Visual Studio Code and open the source code you've cloned/downloaded before

 2. Open Terminal on your Visual Studio Code and navigate to the following folder: \TalkToDoc\src\TalkToDoc

-3. Run the following commands to add user secrets:
+3. Run the following commands to add required parameters using user secrets:

     ```
     dotnet user-secrets init